ARBITRATION EDUCATION STATION – SEPTEMBER 2020

 Since its inception the Association has promoted the greater use of arbitration as a means of resolving disputes.
 It is able to appoint competent and experienced arbitrators, as well as other specialists in alternative dispute resolution (ADR).
 To support these core activities, the Association has a proud history of providing excellent training and tutelage by a team of dedicated specialists.
 In this edition, we reflect on this proud tradition with reference to an extract taken from the foreword of the ‘2007 Directory and Profiles of Fellow Members’ that was provided to us by Honorary Life Member, Mr Barry Jammy.

-Extract from the introduction to the ‘2007 Directory and Profiles of Fellow Members’ written by the late Eyvind Finsen, a founder of the Association.[1]
+An extract from the introduction to the ‘2007 Directory and Profiles of Fellow Members’ written by the late Eyvind Finsen, a founder of the Association:[1]

 The Association has always seen the training of arbitrators as its single most important function and inaugurated its training programme in 1980 with a short course extending over four evenings.
 This was followed soon after with a course presented in collaboration with RAU,[2] that consisted of Saturday morning lectures spread over eight months.